kjmarshall/NNet/README.md

 class HeInitializer
 	: public BaseInitializer< NumericTraitsType >
 ```
+Initializers are applied to each trainable layer in a network to initilize weight matrices via different strategies.
+Weights are intitialized according by sampling various distributions usually parameterized by layer input or output size.

 ### Network
 The neural network class is templated on data type and the intitializer type e.g.